-Sri Lanka does not have import control regulations for maximum-residue-levels (MRLs) or allowable limits for heavy metals.
-However, some regulations specify testing for pesticides in food products such as dry chili, fresh fruits, potatoes, and onions.
+Sri Lanka recently introduced import control regulations for maximum-residue-levels (MRLs) or allowable limits for heavy metals for selected food.
+Commencing in June 2023, imported fruits and dry fish need to be test for heavy metals, including Lead.
+Further, some regulations specify testing for pesticides in food products suchas dry chili, fresh fruits, potatoes, and onions.
 The draft Food (Cereals, Pulses, Legumes and Derived Products) Regulations (2020) indicate the allowable limits for the presence of heavy metals in cereals, pulses, legumes, and derived products thereof should not exceed: 0.23 mg/kg Lead (as Pb); 0.1 mg/kg Arsenic (as As); and 0.2 mg/kg Cadmium (as Cd).
 The regulation specifies MRLs for rice, maize, sorghum, and wheat flour and mycotoxin limits for cereals and cereal products.

 Products such as milk powder and infant formula require certification confirming that such products are free of melamine and DCD.
 The Food (Melamine in Milk and Milk Products) Regulations (2010), effective January 1, 2011, prohibit both the import and domestic use of milk or milk products containing melamine in levels exceeding 1.0 mg/kg (parts per million).
 The health certificate from the national food safety authority of the country of origin and/or of the country of export, must conform to the regulation's specified levels.
 The Atomic Energy Board (AEB) of Sri Lanka assesses consignments for radioactive level conformity.
 Fresh or frozen fish require testing for formaldehyde contamination levels.
-Fish- and shrimp-meal export certificates require declarations of freedom from non-protein nitrogenous compounds, including melamine or its derivatives.
+Fish-and shrimp-meal export certificates require declarations of freedom from non-protein nitrogenous compounds, including melamine or its derivatives.